imran31415/social/blog/BLOG.md

 To support this anytime a user makes a post through the GRPC create post endpoint, we need to trigger a process to populate all other user's feed table rows with the post and user ID.

+We eventually will want to refactor this to create some notion of following so users only see posts they care about but for now we will fan out all posts to all users.
 The implementation for this is a function to populate the feed based on a postId and the post's owner ID:

 ```go